Smidgens/unity-console/README.md

 1. Create a `Console` asset in your project.
 2. Add a `Console GUI` script to your scene and drop a reference to the asset into it.
-3. Use `Console Handler` script to bind commands to scene objects.
+3. Use `Console Commands` script to bind commands to scene objects.